miranda007/ATD2.0/README.md

 Users can insert base sequence after upstream enzyme digestion site according to the selected carrier.
 "GCCGCCACCGCCACCATG" is used by default.

 9.``` -ds   --downstream_insert_sequence```
 Users can insert base sequence before downstream enzyme digestion site according to the selected carrier.
 "TAG" is used by default.

+10.``` -w   --way```
+If you choose to upload multiple sequence alignment file, please enter 'msa'.
+If you want to directly input the fasta file and use 'blastp' in AutoDVD2 for multiple sequence alignment, please enter 'blast'.

+11.``` -m   --msa_file```
+Please enter the absolute path of multiple sequence alignment file.
+We recommend users to use MEGA to process multiple sequence alignment file.
+Note that the ID of the destination sequence should be named 'Query'.If you need to input multiple files, the absolute paths of the file should be connected with "+".

 # Updates
 The software will be updated on github from time to time.
 If you have any problems, you can send an email to 1602371546@qq.com.